Haydz/haydz.github.io/_posts/2020-04-26-ThreatDefense.md

 The network was accessed via the cloud.

 Systems within the game:
-* A Jump host to rdp into others
+* A Jump host to RDP into others
 * Docker Host
 * IIS Webserver
 * Database Server (MySQL)

 ## Tools
 This was a Trend Micro event, meaning it was all designed and created by their team.
-As such the only tool given was Deep Security <LINK HERE>
+As such the only tool given was [Deep Security](https://www.trendmicro.com/en_us/business/products/hybrid-cloud/deep-security.html)

 Deep Security example:
 ![](/images/threatdefense/image_4.png)